bbauska/zombiePolitics/README.md

 Germany nor fascist Italy.
-What is important to recognize in light of these violent tendencies in the culture is Hannah Arendt’s prescient warning that elements of totalitarianism continue to be with us and that rather than being relegated to the dustbin of history, the “still existing elements of totalitarianism would be more like­ly to crystallize into new forms.”3 These tendencies have been around for the last twenty years in the form of militarism, religious fundamentalism, a rabid Economic Darwinism, and a growing violence against the poor, immigrants, dissenters, and others marginalized because of their age, gender, race, ethnicity, and color.
+What is important to recognize in light of these violent tendencies in the culture is Hannah Arendt’s prescient warning that elements of totalitarianism continue to be with us and that rather than being relegated to the dustbin of history, the "still existing elements of totalitarianism would be more like­ly to crystallize into new forms."3 These tendencies have been around for the last twenty years in the form of militarism, religious fundamentalism, a rabid Economic Darwinism, and a growing violence against the poor, immigrants, dissenters, and others marginalized because of their age, gender, race, ethnicity, and color.</p>

-What is new under the Obama regime is that the often hidden alliance between corporate power and the forces of extremism is now both celebrated and highly vis­ ible in the culture.
+<p>What is new under the Obama regime is that the often hidden alliance between
+corporate power and the forces of extremism is now both celebrated and highly vis­ ible in the culture.
 What is novel is that the production of symbolic violence and the organized attempts to undermine the most basic principles of democracy are now embraced, if not showcased, as a register of patriotism and fueled by talk-radio extremists and the Rupert Murdoch media empire.
 For example, Fox News’ Glenn Beck mixes his anti-govermnent diatribes with the language of radical militia groups.
-Beck has warned President Obama that “The second American revolution is being played out right now . . . what is ahead may loosen the bonds of society,” and it may end with “a French Revolution.”
-Endlessly capitalizing upon fear and insecurity, Beck warns his audience that “[I]f we don’t have some common sense, we’re facing the destruction of our country _ _ . it’s coming.”4 Eric Boehlert gets it right in claiming that what we are currently “witnessing is a militia rerun.
-Except this time, thanks to the likes of Beck and Fox News, the unwanted repeat is being broadcast nationwide.”5 Increasingly, politics is being emptied of any substance as citizens are reduced to obedient recipients of power by both the dominant media and by a number of politicians at the highest level of government.
-Shaming and silencing those who are at odds with right-wing and corporate views ofthe world have become a national pastime or, as the Fox News pundits would argue, just a mat­ ter of common sense.
+Beck has warned President Obama that "The second American revolution is being played out right now . . . what is ahead may loosen the bonds of society," and it may end with "a French Revolution."
+Endlessly capitalizing upon fear and insecurity, Beck warns his audience that "[I]f we don’t have some common sense, we’re facing the destruction of our country _ _ . it’s coming."4 Eric Boehlert gets it right in claiming that what we are currently "witnessing is a militia rerun.
+Except this time, thanks to the likes of Beck and Fox News, the unwanted repeat is being broadcast nationwide."5 Increasingly, politics is being emptied of any substance as citizens are reduced to obedient recipients of power by both the dominant media and by a number of politicians at the highest level of government.
+Shaming and silencing those who are at odds with right-wing and corporate views ofthe world have become a national pastime or, as the Fox News pundits would argue, just a mat­ ter of common sense.</p>

-Some have referred to these groups as mobs, but that distinction does not hold since many of the protesters are being fed talking points and are well organized to target very specific Democratic Congressional representatives and increasingly any currently elected politician.
+<p>Some have referred to these groups as mobs, but that distinction does not hold
+since many of the protesters are being fed talking points and are well organized to target very specific Democratic Congressional representatives and increasingly any currently elected politician.
 Mob rule is often spontaneous, while these rowdy,